j4m3su0/project-euler-solutions/README.md

 # project-euler-solutions
-A collection of my solutions to the programming problems on the Project Euler website.
+This repository showcases my solutions to various programming challenges from the Project Euler website.